buddhadeb33/Spark/ui_2.rst

 -----------------------------------------
 - Basic knowledge of Apache Spark and its architecture.
 - Familiarity with concepts like RDDs, DataFrames, and DAG.
-- Understanding of cluster resource management (YARN, Kubernetes, Standalone mode).
+- Understanding of cluster resource management.
 - Ability to interpret performance metrics like execution time, shuffle read/write, and task distribution.

 How to Access Spark UI?